apurvis/controlled_sub_data/README.md

 ### On spelling discrepancies

-If there are spelling discrepancies for a substance name between different statutes, you should create two different statutes, because it's unclear right now that this is not a substantive difference.
+If there are spelling discrepancies for a substance name between different statutes, you should create two different substances, because it's unclear right now that this is not a substantive difference.

 ---